-In a partnership with the Six District Educational Compact, this annual week-long program for 25 students entering grades 10-12 exposes students to a wide variety of career opportunities in the fields of aeronautics and aerospace engineering, including Air Traffic Control (ATC), professional pilot, aviation management, and aeronautical engineering.
+In a partnership with the Six District Educational Compact, this annual program available this summer for 15 students entering grades 10-12 exposes students to a wide variety of career opportunities in the fields of aeronautics and aerospace engineering, including Air Traffic Control (ATC), professional pilot, aviation management, and aeronautical engineering.

 - Learn about the aerodynamics fixed wing flight and rotary flight

-- Try hands-on experiences, including building and launching a high powered rocket, in Kent State University’s aeronautics engineering labs and flight simulation
+- Try hands-on experiences, including building and launching a high-powered rocket, in Kent State University’s aeronautics engineering labs and flight simulation

 - Fly a Kent State University single engine Cessna with a KSU flight instructor at the Kent State University Airport

 The Six District Educational Compact students (students in the Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge, Woodridge School Districts) is still determining a cost for the camp this year.
 Once cost is determined, paymets will be made online.